-This category features the musical artists whose music formed the roots of much of the music we listen to today, particularly in three genres that freely borrowed from one another: rock, folk and country.
+This category features artists whose music formed the roots of much of the music we listen to today, particularly in three genres that freely borrowed from one another: rock, folk and country.

 The number of musicians who cite Jimmie Rodgers, Robert Johnson, Billie Holiday, Woody Guthrie, Hank Williams and Muddy Waters as influences is endless, but most common among the musicians who practiced their craft in the 60s.
 I think the fact that those musicians made an effort to learn from the masters has a lot to do with the superior quality, craftsmanship and diversity of 60s music—which is why this Millennial spent so much time reviewing albums from that decade.